 Does your garden get an abundance of sunlight?
 If so, ginger might not be too thrilled about this.
 On the other hand, complete shade is not acceptable as well.
 Your success lies in trying to implement a sunlight pattern similar to that present in the tropics.

 Germinating ginger loves heaps of sunshine.
-It is intense direct sunlight for too long that can create problems for the ginger plants.
+It is intense direct sunlight for too long which can create problems for the ginger plants.
 Ideally, around 2 to 5 hours of intense sunlight and then average to weak sunlight after that is best.

 Too much sunlight can sunburn and brown the ginger plant leaves, leaving it weak and vulnerable.
 Too little sunlight can directly impact the growth of the plant by reducing photosynthesis (food production).

-Also when picking the best sunny spot for your ginger roots, make sure wind is not considerably high as this may also impede growth.
+Also when picking the best sunny spot for your ginger roots, make sure the wind is not considerably high as this may also impede growth.

 Constant watering throughout ginger growth is vital but you should be aware of the risks of over-watering.